guoyangchen/guoyangchen.github.io/docs/en-us/contents.md

 https://github.com/tensorflow/nmt

 4. DeepSpeech
-Deepspeech is speech recognition framework proposed by Baidu in 2014.
-This is re-implementation of it in tensorflow by Firefox open source project.
-Deepspeech core architecture is based on well organized RNN network with some data systhesis techniques that allow users to train the system efficiently.
+DeepSpeech is speech recognition framework proposed by Baidu in 2014.
+This is re-implementation of it in Tensorflow by Firefox open source project.
+DeepSpeech core architecture is based on well-organized RNN network with some data synthesis techniques that allow users to train the system efficiently.
 We collect the code from below
 https://github.com/mozilla/DeepSpeech

 5. Deep Interest Network (from Alimama)
-Alimama belongs to Alibaba Group, is a leading marketing platform for Big Data with Alibaba Group's core business data.
+Alimama belongs to Alibaba Group and it is a leading marketing platform for Big Data with Alibaba Group's core business data.
 Deep Interest Network (DIN) is developed by Alimama engineer and now has been successfully deployed in the online display advertising system in Alibaba, serving the main traffic.
 The framework addresses the problem of click-through rate (CTR) prediction which is an essential task in industrial applications, such as online advertising.
 The performance of CTR prediction model has a direct impact on the final revenue and plays a key role in the advertising system.
 This model plays an important role in Alibaba Group.
 Model are contributed by the authors of "Deep Interest Network for Click-Through Rate Prediction".
 Thanks for the contribution from Guorui Zhou, Peng Sun, Zelin Hu, etc..
 https://github.com/zhougr1993/DeepInterestNetwork